Karthi7080/Customer-Churn-Prediction/README.md

 ## Setup Instructions

-1. Clone this repo: git clone https://github.com/Karthi7080/telco-churn-app.git
-2. Install requirements:
+1. Install requirements:
 pip install -r requirements.txt

-text
-3. Run the app:
+2. Run the app:
 streamlit run app.py

-text

 - Upload your churn CSV file when prompted.
 - For more info, see notebook.ipynb.